SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Location: The pier at Jefferson and Hyde Streets on the western side of Fisherman's Wharf.

-Cost: $10 per person and the tickets are good for seven days; supervised children under 16 get in free.
-This is also one of the history museums in San Francisco which is free if you don't plan to step aboard the boats.
+Cost: $15 per person and the tickets are good for seven days; supervised children under 16 get in free.

 Hours: 9:30 am to 5:00 pm

 Transit: You can walk from anywhere in Fisherman's Wharf.
-The best way to get here is to either use the Hop on/Hop Off bus -- get off at the #1 stop -- or the Powell/Hyde or Powell/Mason cable cars from Union Square.
+The best way to get here is to either use the Hop on/Hop Off bus or the Powell/Hyde or Powell/Mason cable cars from Union Square.

 Insider Tips: There are daily guided tours of the three main ships.
 Ask for the daily schedule when you arrive.
 Also, there are sailing demonstrations most weekend days.